 However, remember that having a good balance of top-selling items and other products will help meet the demands of your customers.

 3. Improve Customer Satisfaction and Loyalty

 SKU codes can help determine which products customers will likely re-order.
-Knowing this, you can ensure that such items are readily available, so buyers will not encounter out-of-stock prompts.
+Knowing this, you can ensure that such items are readily available, helping you avoid stockouts.
 This leads to a better customer experience and can help develop brand loyalty.

-When customers in the United States encounter out-of-stock items online, 15% of them go to other sites to buy the same item.
-While 60% of these buyers may look for substitute items on the same online store, half of those will switch brands or look for substitutes.
+When customers in the United States encounter out-of-stock items online, 15% go to other sites to buy the same product.
+While 60% of these buyers may look for substitute items in the same online store, half of those will switch brands or look for substitutes.
 Another 15% will delay or cancel their orders.

 Across the globe, recapturing sales from buyers who did not find what they were looking for could help retailers gain $22 billion in profit.